-Raymond Kuo is a political scientist at the RAND Corporation.
+Raymond Kuo is the inaugural director of the RAND Corporation's Taiwan Policy Initiative and a senior political scientist at RAND.
 He is an expert in international security, international order, and East Asia.

 He published two books in 2021: Following the Leader (Stanford University Press) on military alliances and Contests of Initiative (Westphalia-GMU Press) on China's maritime gray zone strategy.
 His other research has appeared in International Security, the Journal of Conflict Resolution, The National Interest, the Diplomat, and other outlets.

 Kuo was a tenure-track professor at Fordham University and the University at Albany, SUNY.
 He previously worked for the United Nations, the National Democratic Institute, and the Democratic Progressive Party (Taiwan).
 He holds a Ph.D. in politics from Princeton University.

 Assistant Professor, Fordham University; Assistant Professor, University at Albany-SUNY; Program Officer, National Democratic Institute; Consultant, United Nations; Foreign Policy Analyst, Democratic Progressive Party (Taiwan)

 Raymond Kuo, Following the Leader: International Order, Alliance Strategies, and Emulation., Stanford University Press, 2021